LAUNCH VEHICLES & PROPULSION - 2023/4

 The learning and teaching strategy is designed to achieve the following aims.

-- Develop understanding of the principles and techniques involved in the design of launch vehicles and propulsion techniques
+- Students develop understanding of the principles and techniques involved in the design of launch vehicles and propulsion techniques.

-- Develop knowledge and understanding of the physical and mathematical principles underpinning the design and engineering of launch vehicles and propulsion systems and to have a grasp of the development and future possibilities of the topic;
+- Students develop knowledge and understanding of the physical and mathematical principles underpinning the design and engineering of launch vehicles and propulsion systems and to have a grasp of the development and future possibilities of the topic.

-- Develop the ability to select appropriate technical solutions for launch vehicles and propulsion systems for a variety of space mission scenarios.
+- Students develop the ability to select appropriate technical solutions for launch vehicles and propulsion systems for a variety of space mission scenarios.

 Learning and teaching methods include the following.

-- Tutorials (guided study of example problems/past examinations) - 5 weeks (10 hours)
+Tutorials (guided study of example problems/past examinations) to prepare students for their examination

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.